-My areas of specialty are working with teenagers, young people and adults suffering with mental health.
+My areas of speciality are working with teenagers, young people and adults suffering with mental health.
 I support those dealing with loss and change which comes in many forms such as loss of identity, loss of a loved one and relationship difficulties to name a few.
-I work with university students helping them to adjust to life at university, mental health and to bridge the gap when they leave university and transition into the work environment.
-I also work work with couples to help support them through their relationship difficulties.
+I support university students helping them to adjust to life at university, mental health and to bridge the gap when they leave university and transition into the work environment.
+I also work with couples to help support them through their relationship difficulties.

 Drug and alcohol